 At Cantilever we strive to maintain an egalitarian and collaborative environment.
 Our primary goals – client success, staff satisfaction, all-around sanity and good vibes – are dependent on clear, visible structure.
 Clients need results and a clear understanding of with whom the buck stops when it comes to their work.
 Team members need a schedule that matches their personal goals, and is clear and visible far in advance.

-Instead, team members are be organized into cross-functional, client-based teams.
-For each client, the Production leadership must assemble a suitable team to the client’s current needs and goals.
+Team members are organized into cross-functional, client-based teams.
+For each client, the DRI for that client must assemble a suitable team to the client’s current needs and goals.

 A team member may be a part of a single client team or many, depending on their role and capacity.
 For example, a designer may want to focus on one client for the duration of a project, while a support project manager or QA person may want to work on lots of accounts.
 Each team member’s manager, along with the leadership of the Production department, should collaborate to make sure the team member has the style and volume of work they are looking for.